Last updated on November 13th, 2023 at 13:26

 Why Use A Digital Scale When Brewing Coffee?

-In a word, consistency.
+In a single word, consistency.
 To consistently get the same quality and predictability every single time you make your morning cuppa Joe.

 Making coffee is somewhat of a mix, a blend of art and science.
 Each different brewing method that you use requires its own coffee to water ratio.